-NPAC SMS issues M-SET Response.

 NPAC SMS returns the M-ACTION reply.
 This either reflects a success or failure.

 Failure reasons are version in wrong state, no version to cancel, and service provider not authorized.
 If successful, the subscription status is set to “active”.

 If the action fails, no modifications are applied and processing stops.